 Learn different process states in Linux.
-Guide explaining what are they, how to identify them and what does they do.
+Guide explaining what are they, how to identify them, and what do they do.

 In this article we will walk you through different process states in Linux.
-This will be helpful analyzing processes during troubleshooting.
-Process states defines what process is doign and what it is expected to do in near time.
-Performance of system depends on major number of process states.
+This will be helpful in analyzing processes during troubleshooting.
+Process states define what process is doing and what it is expected to do in the near time.
+The performance of the system depends on a major number of process states.

-From the birth (spawn) till death (kill/terminate or exit), process has a life cycle going through several states.
+From birth (spawn) till death (kill/terminate or exit), the process has a life cycle going through several states.
 Some processes exist in process table even after they are killed/died, those processes are called zombie processes.
-We have seen much about zombie process in this article.
-Lets check different process states now.
+We have seen much about the zombie process in this article.
+Let’s check different process states now.
 Broadly process states are :